tweag/nickel/README.md

    - **With Nix**: If you have [Nix](https://nixos.org/nix) installed:

      ```console
-     nix-shell
+     nix-shell # if you don't use Nix flakes
-     nix develop # if you use Nix Flakes
+     nix develop # if you use Nix flakes
      ```

      You will be dropped in a shell, ready to build.
 You can use